 XML {through the eyes of a forgiving HTML parser.}

-Why XML? – XML allows LLMs to communicate naturally with the best merits of 'free prose' while still giving you structured data back.
+Why XML? β XML allows LLMs to communicate naturally with the best merits of 'free prose' while still giving you structured data back.
 In contrast, the norm of deriving JSON from LLMs via 'Function Calling' or 'Tool Use' is famously brittle.
-And (anecdotally) these approaches are biased to more "robotic" transactional completions, arguably lacking some of the more fluid or creative higher-temperature completions we have come to value from language models.
-And they make streaming a headache.
-Markup languages like XML, however, excel at these things.
+Such APIs are also only available with some providers and models.

 Fork and play with the xmllm demos repo, or:

-🔥 See it live here: xmllm.j11y.io
+π₯ See it live here: xmllm.j11y.io

 Provider-agnostic & high compliance on many models!

 xmllm is able to be run against most conceivable endpoints since you can define custom providers.
-We define some providers out of the box like anthropic, openai, openrouter, togetherai, perplexityai.
-You will usually put the API keys in a .env file but you can also put them inline.
-Additionally, if you're worried about rate limits or random failures, you can define fallback models.
+We define some providers out of the box like anthropic

 stream('fun pet names', { schema: { name: Array(String) }, // If I am super cautious about network or LLM provider stability, // I can define fallback models: model: [ // Preferred model: 'openrouter:mistralai/ministral-3b', // Fallback models: 'anthropic:claude-3-haiku-20240307', 'togetherai:Qwen/Qwen2.5-7B-Instruct-Turbo', // Super-custom fallback model: { inherit: 'openai', // indicating open-ai endpoint compatibility endpoint: 'https://api.myCustomLLM.com/v1/chat/completions', key: 'sk-...' } ] });